ODI-documentation/materials/static/data/queries.md

 ### Swords

-What are the meanings associated with cards that have suit Swords?
+What are the meanings of numeral cards with Swords suit?

 ```
 select ?cardDeck ?meaning